maxfra01/glomeruli-detection/README.md

 ./setup_env.sh
 ```

-Remember to launch the script in the **root** folder of the project.
+Remember to launch the scripts in the **root** folder of the project.
 For example:
 ```bash
 cd /path/to/project
 python src/segmentation/example_script.py